 Warming oceans, sea level rise, and acidification can lead to shifting ranges of species, coral bleaching, and other significant impacts.
 Oceanic Society focuses on reducing greenhouse gas emissions with an emphasis on household behaviors related to transportation (which account for roughly 20% of global carbon emissions), meat consumption (livestock account for roughly 15% of global greenhouse gas emissions), and more.

 Most wild fisheries are fully fished or overfished.
 Stocks of large fish, such as tuna and swordfish, have declined by 90% since 1950, and many aquaculture operations negatively impact coasts and oceans.
 Oceanic Society focuses on positively impacting seafood choices made by nature travelers and tourism providers to drive a shift away from unsustainable fisheries and aquaculture products in favor of well-managed, sustainable options.

 Oceanic Society was founded in 1969 by a group of San Francisco Bay Area sailors and scientists who were concerned about the state of the oceans and decided to take action.
-Inspired by the events of their day—like the Santa Barbara oil spill of 1969, the publication of Rachel Carson's Silent Spring, and growing public concern for the environment—they came together to form Oceanic Society, the first non-profit organization dedicated to marine conservation.
+Inspired by the events of their day—like the Santa Barbara oil spill of 1969, the publication of Rachel Carson's Silent Spring, and growing public concern for the environment—they came together to form Oceanic Society, the first non-profit organization in America dedicated to marine conservation.
 Their aim was to bring greater public awareness and political action to issues of ocean health and to grow the global community of people working toward improved ocean stewardship.
 They succeeded, creating thousands of ocean advocates who shaped the ocean conservation movement that exists today.
 By 1982, Oceanic Society had more than 70,000 members in five chapters under the leadership of Chris duPont Roosevelt.

 Oceanic Society helped put ocean conservation on the public radar.
 Some of our many accomplishments include: